Title 1

 Parent/Guardian Involvement Guidelines

-These parent/guardian engagement guidelines were developed by the Title I Parent Advisory Group at Ossipee Central School.
+These parent/guardian engagement guidelines were developed by the Title I Advisory Group at Ossipee Central School.
 This information will be made available annually to all parents and guardians.

 Yearly, through surveys, program evaluations, and parent feedback, Ossipee Central School will: